minprog/programmeren-1/overviews/1 C/overview.md

 #### Exercises

-Study and take the test on Thursday:
+Study and take the test:

 - [Variables](/exercises/variables)